input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 # Small-step semantics

-The small-step semantics define the possible evolution of the global state of the system under the Peras protocol modelling honest and adversary parties.

-The goal is to show *safety* and *liveness* for the protocol.
+The small-step semantics define the possible evolution of the global state of the system under the Peras protocol modelling honest and adversarial parties.
+The number of parties is fixed during the execution of the protocol.

+Reference:
+* Adaptively Secure Fast Settlement Supporting Dynamic Participation and Self-Healing
-Reference: Formalizing Nakamoto-Style Proof of Stake, Søren Eller Thomsen and Bas Spitters
+* Formalizing Nakamoto-Style Proof of Stake, Søren Eller Thomsen and Bas Spitters

+## Messages

-Messages for sending and receiving blocks, certificates and votes
+Messages for sending and receiving blocks and votes - certificates are not diffused explicitly in the protocol with the exception of bootstraping the system.
 ```agda
 data Message : Set where
   BlockMsg : Block → Message